DaimyoDev/Javascript-Bank/README.md

 # Javascript-Bank
-A bank account app mainly using Javascript
+A bank account app mainly using Javascript.
+See Web Design for code.